 There is yet another difficulty.
 If I were to ask you “What is inscribed on the Luchos,” you would likely answer “The Aseres Hadibros,” and you would be correct.
 If, though, I were to ask you how we know the Aseres Hadibros are inscribed on the Luchos, you would likely be at a loss.

-That’s because the Luchos are first introduced to us, in Parshas Ki Sisa, as Moshe is readying to return, from Har Sinai, to the B’nei Yisroel.
+That’s because the Luchos are introduced to us (following a brief reference in Parshas Mishpatim) in Parshas Ki Sisa, as Moshe is readying to return, from Har Sinai, to the B’nei Yisroel.
 At that point we are only told that they are written B’etzba Elokim, with G-d’s “finger”, but not what is written on them.
 As Moshe descends, we are taught that the writing (whatever it may be) is Charus, uniquely engraved.
 The first Luchos are then shattered, without any mention of what was written on them.
 Moshe is later instructed to fashion and write on the new Luchos “the words that were written on the first Luchos” (even as we don’t yet know what they were).
 It is only when Moshe finally does receive the second Luchos, inscribed by HaShem, that we learn they contain the “Aseres Hadevarim”, the 10 Commandments.
 From this, we can deduce that the first Luchos, likewise, were engraved with the Aseres Hadibros.